The Pillars of Good Health

 With so many different ways to live a healthy lifestyle, it can be hard to know where to start.
 Today we're taking it back to basics with four foundational principles of good health.

 Quality sleep is the corner of good health.
 During sleep, your body heals itself, boosting your immune system and reducing inflammation.
 This precious time is when your body can recover from any intense workouts, enhancing muscle recovery through protein synthesis and producing muscle-building hormones.

 Poor sleep has been linked to higher risk of disease, mental illnesses like anxiety and depression, poor energy levels and a weakened immune system.
 Simply put, without sleep your body simply can't function as it should.

 So what should you do if you can't sleep at night?

 - Spend time winding down: Taking a hot bath, reading a light-hearted book or listening to calming music can send calming signals to your body before it's time for sleep.

-- Get up at the same time.
-Try to get up at the same time everyday despite what time you went to bed the night before, this includes weekends.
+- Be meticulous about your sleep routine: Get up at the same time everyday despite what time you went to bed the night before, this includes weekends.
 Getting into a strict schedule will help your body feel tired at the right time for sleep.